AmirInt/worder/README.md

 - ### Streams

 This version of implementation, makes use of CUDA streams to pipeline data transfer and processing.
-By breaking the input data (data decomposition), each data section independently of others, gets preprocessed and processed GPU.
+By breaking the input data (data decomposition), each data section independently of others, gets preprocessed and processed by GPU.

 | Data   | GPU Time (ms) |
 |:------:|:-------------:|